FoalTS/foal/docs/basics/hooks.md

 Pre-hooks are usually used to restrict access or to check and sanitize data received by the server.
 Post-hooks are less used and serve purpose such as removing critical fields before returning data to the client (ex: the password of a user).

 They takes two parameters:
 - the `Context|PostContext` object which provides some information on the http request as well as the session object and the authenticated user if they exist.
-The post contexts also include a `result` property which may be undefined or an `HttpResponse` dependending on if the pre-hooks or route handler returned one.
+The post contexts also include a `response` property which may be undefined or an `HttpResponse` dependending on if the pre-hooks or route handler returned one.
 - The service manager that lets access other services within the hook.

 If an `HttpResponse` is returned (or resolved) in a pre-hook then the processing of the request is stopped for the pre-hooks and route handler and the server responds with the `statusCode` and optional `content` of the returned object.